 Is your business losing customers?
 Have your customers ignored your merchandise?
 Does your shop get a lot of traffic, but hardly any sales?
 Do people scan your store from the entrance and leave?

-According to visual merchandising expert Claire Langju Lee, a small change in color, light or space can boost sales significantly.
+According to visual merchandising expert Claire Langju Lee, small interior design changes—color, light, and space—in retail stores can increase sales significantly.

 Let’s dive in.